Lingmo

 Lingmoo is a village in South District of Sikkim, India.
 It is 50.4 km from Gangtok, capital of Sikkim.
 It falls under Ravangla sub-division.
-Lingmoo is divided into upper-Lingmo, Pepthang, Tokday, Kolthang, Mangzing and blocks.
-Tokday has 265 households with population of 1339, of which 680 are males and 659 are females as per Census 2011.
-Kolthang has 241 households with 1249 population, of which 634 are males and 615 are females as per 2011 Census.
-Mangzing has 216 homes with 1134 population, of which 599 are males and 535 are females as per Census 2011.
+Lingmoo is divided into upper-Lingmoo, Pepthang, Tokday, Kolthang, Mangzing, and blocks.
+Tokday has 265 households with population of 1,339, of which 680 are males and 659 are females as per Census 2011.
+Kolthang has 241 households with 1,249 population, of which 634 are males and 615 are females as per 2011 Census.
+Mangzing has 216 homes with 1,134 population, of which 599 are males and 535 are females as per Census 2011.
 A total of 59 families reside in Lingmo block as per Government of India 2011 Census.
-It has a Population of 297, of which 161 are males and 136 are females as per 2011 Census.
+It has a population of 297, of which 161 are males and 136 are females as per 2011 Census.
 Lingmo has a literacy rate of 75.30%.
-The village has of mixed population of Hindus, Buddhists and Christians.
+The village has of mixed population of Hindus, Buddhists, and Christians.
 Male literacy stands at 80.43% and female literacy at 68.81%.
 The village is administered by Panchayat President.
 It lies within Yangang-Rangang constituency of Sikkim Legislative Assembly.
-Lingmo is divided into Mangzing, Kolthang and Tokdey blocks of the constituency.
+Lingmoo is divided into Mangzing, Kolthang and Tokday blocks of the constituency.